 These incredible jacket are the uncommon First Pattern jackets, issued in the late 1950s to the early 1960s.
 They are available in Grade 1 jackets which seem to have been intentionally torn and scrapped, but professional restored for reuse in the 1970s when the jackets were used along side Third Pattern jackets.

-Some are unfortunately Grade 2, with significant rips, and will require a few hours of stitch work to become "combat effective" once again.
+Some are unfortunately Grade 2, with significant rips, and will require a few hours of hand stitch work to become "combat effective" once again.
+However, even with Hank's rudimentary housewife skills, two of these jackets were repaired back to fighting shape, and we're confident you can do so as well.
 If only these jackets could tell their stories!

 - Small: 42 inch chest, 17 inch shoulders

 - Medium: 46 inch chest, 18 inch shoulders